U.S. stock index futures came off session lows Friday after April retail sales rose 1.3 percent, topping expectations.

 U.S. stocks closed lower, under pressure from disappointing Disney and Macy's earnings, amid sharp gains in oil following a surprise inventory draw.

 U.S. sovereign bonds rose on Wednesday, as crude oil prices recovered and Wall Street stock indexes fell.

 Europe closed mostly lower on Wednesday, as mixed earnings and weakness in banks weighed on sentiment, despite gains in commodities.

 Asia markets wavered between gains and losses on Wednesday, as the yen nudged higher against the dollar and oil prices retreated.

-The U.S. dollar fell below 108 yen for the first time in 17 months on Thursday.
+The dollar fell against a currency basket for the first time in seven days on Wednesday.

 Gold drifted away from two-week lows as the dollar surrendered some gains, but analysts said bullion is unlikely to rise sharply ahead.